santipabWannakiri/basic-hibernate/README.md

 So when will they save the object into a database ?
 The answer is when there is a call to "**commit/flush**".

 > **Number3:** After we called persist right now, we are in the "**Persist state**".
 On this step, we have edited instructor first_name again.
 So It's going to track that the first name has changed and wait until you call "**commit/flush**" to record the object in the database.

+> **Note:** You may wonder why we didn't see any commit or flush operations in the illustrator.
+How is it possible to save objects into a database?
+The answer is "**@Transaction annotation represents commit and flush operations,**" and it's going to conduct after already doing all commands in our method.

+> **Therefore,** as a result of everything done in this method, we query a record.
+It's going to show the first_name = "**Managed-persist-state**".

+## Merge Operation